Chronic Ear Infection in Dogs and Cats

 If the ear canals have been permanently narrowed or damage is otherwise severe, surgery may be recommended to allow for drainage and application of medication.
 In other cases, more extensive surgery may be recommended to prevent the pet from being in chronic pain due to a permanently deformed, infected ear.

-Once an infection has been cleared, maintaining a healthy ear environment with regular cleaning helps prevent recurrence.
+How Can Ear Infections Be Prevented?Once an infection has been cleared, maintaining a healthy ear environment with regular cleaning helps prevent recurrence.
 Unfortunately, regular cleaning isn’t always enough.
 Underlying diseases such as allergies and skin disorders must be identified and resolved in order to help avoid future infections.

 This article has been reviewed by a Veterinarian.